About

 Possibility

-Honouring that everyone holds a possibility story for their future, and working to foster both the personal and systemic pathways that bring those stories to life.
+Honouring that everyone carries a possibility story about the future and working to foster both the personal and systemic conditions that bring those stories to life.

 Intersectionality